7 Powerful Strategies to Unlock Self-Acceptance: A Neuroscience-Based Approach

 Vagus Nerve Stimulation

-The vagus nerve connects your brain to your heart, lungs, and digestive system, carrying information about safety and calm throughout your body.
-Stimulating vagal tone creates the physiological foundation for self-compassion.
+The vagus nerve connects your brain to your heart, lungs, and digestive system, carrying bidirectional information about safety and calm throughout your entire body.
+Stimulating vagal tone through specific practices creates the sustained physiological foundation for self-compassion by shifting the autonomic nervous system away from defensive states and toward receptive, open processing.

 Techniques: